akirak/counsel-org-clock/README.md

 - When you are clocking in a task, `counsel-org-clock-context` displays the task, its ancestors, and its descendants via Ivy.
 When not clocking in, this function behaves the same as `counsel-org-clock-history`.
 - `counsel-org-clock-history` displays entries in `org-clock-history` variable via Ivy.
   - With a prefix argument, `counsel-org-clock-history` rebuilds the history from clock entries in `org-agenda-files` before displaying it.
+- `counsel-org-clock-goto` command is a replacement for `org-clock-goto` which lets you navigate to the active clock and through the clock history.

 ## Screenshots